Accessory Dwelling Units Text Amendment

 Draft Ordinance Language

-Below is a preliminary draft of the zoning code text amendment.
-An updated draft will be published in early November, which will incorporate additional feedback.
+Below is the draft text of the zoning code text amendment that will be reviewed by the City Council.
 Please send us your comments if you would like them to be included in the public record.

 Below are the tentative meeting dates for the City Planning Commission, the Zoning and Planning Committee of the City Council, and the City Council.